 Director: James Gunn | Starring: Chris Pratt, Zoe Saldana, Bradley Cooper, Vin Diesel

 I am not that familiar with all the characters of Marvel Comics.
 But Guardians of the Galaxy is worth a try.
 Besides, Marvel always brings an action-packed adventure and great actors to portray the roles.
 The film features Zoë Saldana as the green Gamora, Chris Pratt as leader of the Guardians Peter Quill/Star-Lord, Bradley Cooper voices Rocket, Wrestler Dave Bautista as Drax the Destroyer and Vin Diesel as Groot.
-In theaters on August 1
+In theatres on August 1

 8. Captain America: The Winter Soldier